CVanchieri/CS-ProblemSolvingFrameWork/Arrays,-prototypes,-slices,-calls.md

 So why can't we just `arguments.slice()`?
 Why do we have to `Array.prototype.slice.call(arguments)`?

 The answer is that `arguments` is just an array-like, it's not an `Array`.
-So its prototype is not `Array.prototype` (which is where `slice` lives) It's prototype is something else, and therefore it has no `slice` anywhere.
+So its prototype is not `Array.prototype` (which is where `slice` lives).
+Its prototype is something else, and it has no `slice` anywhere.

 ```javascript
 function Bar() {